Velocidex/velociraptor-docs/content/docs/forensic/event_logs/_index.md

 that registers interest in a provider (e.g. Velociraptor is a consumer).

-You can enumerate all providers on a system using the `logmand query providers` command which lists all the ETW providers' GUIDs.
+You can enumerate all providers on a system using the `logman query providers` command which lists all the ETW providers' GUIDs.

 ![Enumerating ETW providers](providers.png)